Children at risk of exploitation includes information on child sexual exploitation, trafficking and county lines.

 The form can be found in the document library of the Derby and Derbyshire Safeguarding Children Partnership website.

 Derbyshire practitioners use a CRE toolkit to assess a child or young person’s level of risk of sexual exploitation in a quick and consistent manner.
 This has now been updated and revised to include all forms of possible exploitation, and renamed the CRE toolkit and covers all children and young people under the age of 18 (Children Act 1989) residing in Derbyshire.

 The toolkit supports the implementation of the local Safeguarding Children Partnership procedures; in particular children abused through sexual exploitation, criminal gangs , slavery and safeguarding children who may have been trafficked and children and families who go missing.

 This toolkit will support agencies to:

-- Take action to promote the welfare of children and young people who are being or may be sexually exploited.
+- Take action to promote the welfare of children and young people who are being or may be exploited.